nomocas/elenpi/README.md

 # elenpi

-Small javascript lexer/Parser tool.
+Small javascript LL(K) Parser generator.

-Allow to describe Lexer and Parser rules with chained API.
+Allow to describe Lexer and Parser rules with structured Method Chaining.

 Take a look at examples in [./lib](./lib).